InsightCenterNoodles/Rigatoni/README.md

 pyserver.StartingComponent(Type[Component], dict[Component_Attr, Value])
 ```
 - You can refer to the objects listed in `noodle_objects.py` to find all the available components along with their mandatory, default, and optional attributes.
 Additional information on NOODLE components and their attributes can be found [here](https://github.com/InsightCenterNoodles/message_spec)
+- Note that components must be initialized with keyword arguments to allow for validation
 - When creating methods, an additional callable object should be attached.
 This method will be injected onto the server object, and it will be associated with its corresponding method component.

 ```python